doitsujin/dxvk/README.md

 The behaviour of DXVK can be modified with environment variables.

 - `DXVK_SHADER_DUMP_PATH=directory` Writes all DXBC and SPIR-V shaders to the given directory
-- `DXVK_SHADER_READS_PATH=directory` Reads SPIR-V shaders from the given directory instead of compiling the DXBC shader.
 - `DXVK_DEBUG_LAYERS=1` Enables Vulkan debug layers.
 Highly recommended for troubleshooting and debugging purposes.

 ## Samples and executables